(1) No hospital or its medical staff shall adopt or maintain admission practices or policies which result in:

 (3) The department shall develop definitions by rule, as appropriate, for subsection (1) of this section and, with reference to federal requirements, subsection (2) of this section.
 The department shall monitor hospital compliance with subsections (1) and (2) of this section.
 The department shall report individual instances of possible noncompliance to the state attorney general or the appropriate federal agency.

-(4) The department shall establish and maintain by rule, consistent with the definition of charity care in RCW 70.170.020, the following:
+(4) The department shall establish and maintain by rule, consistent with the definition of charity care in RCW 70.170.020

 (a) Uniform procedures, data requirements, and criteria for identifying patients receiving charity care;